scylladb/scylla-monitoring/README.md

 ### Use
 Direct your browser to `your-server-ip:3000`
+By default, Grafana authentication is disabled.
+To enable it and set password for user admin use the `-a` option

 #### Choose Disk and network interface
 The dashboard holds a drop down menu at its upper left corner for disk and network interface.